psi-teja/handwritten_digits_classifier/README.md

 - **Using TensorFlow**: A Convolutional Neural Network (CNN) architecture is employed for classification.
 - **Using PyTorch**: PyTorch will be used with a CNN architecture.

+Disclaimer: Accuracy of MLPs model built using numpy is not up to the mark.
+I am working on it.

 ## Requirements

 - Install all python packages by running `pip install -r requirements.txt`